mikebrad140/ST558---Project-2/Entertainment.md

 ![](Entertainment_files/figure-gfm/Summarization4-1.png)<!-- -->

-Here is the summary plot of average_share versus num_keywords.
-When the number of keywords is less than 8, the average_shares increase with the increase of keywords, except when there are 5 keywords.When there are more than 8 keywords, the average_share will gradually decrease.It suggests that a moderate number of keywords will increase average_shares.
+For articles with less than 8 keywords, this summary plot shows an increasing trend in average shares as the number of keywords increases, except for cases where there are exactly 5 keywords.
+However, when the number of keywords exceeds 8, the plot indicates a gradual decrease in average shares.

+This suggests that articles with a moderate number of keywords tend to have higher average shares.

 ``` r
 # Calculate the average shares by number of keywords